PRSA Pension Retirement Options in Ireland: What You Need to Know

 When it comes to PRSA pension retirement options in Ireland, there are a few things you need to know.

 First of all, PRSAs are one of the best ways to save for retirement.
-They offer a wide range of investment options, and you can contribute as much or as little as you want.
+They offer a wide range of investment options, and depending on your age, you can contribute between 15% and 40% of your earnings.
 In this article, we will discuss the different PRSA pension retirement options available in Ireland, and help you decide which is right for you.

 What Are the PRSA Pension Retirement Options in Ireland and What Do They Entail?